tommyleonwood/SERD_MODEL/README.md

 What we are showing with this experiment presented here is evidence that the size of the observable universe is constrained by its age.
 How do we do that?
+We measure the time it takes for infromation to propagate accross the IE and average it at the point of measurement.
+Then we compare that to the observed size of the IE. We aim to show that with sufficient scaling that these two values tend to become equal.
+In other words, the observed size of the universe is contained by the speed of light, which in this scale is just 1.
+Remember that we are considering an IE connecting our our point of reference and the edge of our observable universe.